ACONA Fellows 2021-2022

 Elena is Expert and Attaché for Disarmament Affairs at the Permanent Mission of Italy to the United Nations in Geneva.
 Prior to this role, she was a Senior Researcher in the Verification and Monitoring Programme at VERTIC.
 Elena served in the Office of disarmament, arms control and non-proliferation of the Italian MFA during the Italian G7 Presidency and was also a delegation member during the sessions of the Group of Governmental Experts on Fissile Material for Nuclear Weapons and Other Nuclear Explosive Devices and the Arms Trade Treaty negotiations.
 In the past, she sharpened her knowledge of nuclear non-proliferation related topics at NATO, the CTBTO and the UN First Committee on Disarmament.
 Elena graduated cum laude both in International Relations and European Studies (MA) and in International Studies (BA) at the University of Florence.

 Research Assistant, University of Iceland

 Snaefridur is currently working on research on the relationship between Iceland and China while lecturing at the University of Iceland and preparing to start her PhD on China's defence policies.
 Previously she worked at the Icelandic Ministry for Foreign Affairs as a temporary officer in 2018 and then worked at the Arms Control, Disarmament and WMD Non-Proliferation Centre at NATO HQ in Brussels.

-Jordan serves as the Special Assistant to the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs.
-Jordan previously served as the Strategic Weapons Action Officer for the Navy’s Strategic Systems Programs and a Presidential Management Fellow at the U.S. Department of Energy.
+Jordan serves as a Senior Advisor in the Office of the Secretary of Defense, Office of Nuclear Matters.
+Jordan previously served as the Special Assistant to the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs (ASD(NCB)), the Strategic Weapons Action Officer for the Navy’s Strategic Systems Programs, and a Presidential Management Fellow at the U.S. Department of Energy.
 Jordan holds a Master’s in Science and Technology Policy and a Bachelor of Science from Arizona State University.
-Jordan is currently a member of the National Defense University’s Center for the Study of Weapons of Mass Destruction Program for Emerging Leaders and serves on the Board for the Women in International Security DC Chapter.
+Jordan is currently a member of the New America Nuclear Futures Working Group (NFWG) and serves on the Board for the Women in International Security DC Chapter (WIIS-DC).

 Dominik P. Jankowski